isaaccomputerscience/isaac-api/config-templates/README.md

  - Update `GOOGLE_CALLBACK_URI` to use `localhost:8003`.

 In Jetty, add a new configuration like `Jetty (CS)` with the command-line `jetty:run -Dconfig.location=/path/to/segue-config.cs.properties`.

-Note that with this configuration it is only possible to run one of the CS or Physics APIs at a time, and they will share a database which may cause issues loading questions.
-It would be possible to override the API port and run both versions simultaneously if necessary, but the configuration in the apps would need altering too.